If you are looking for a quick parapet definition, skip ahead to the first section.

 Parapets, frequently referred to as parapet walls, are raised barriers at the edge of a roof.
 Parapet walls are often extensions of the structure’s main wall and act as a barricade or railing on the roof.
 Many parapets have built in drainage systems called scuppers, making them significant for flat roof design and construction.

-Because of the many flat roofs in Massachustts, any Boston roofer should have in-depth knowledge of parapets.
+Because of the many flat roofs in Massachusetts, any Boston roofing company should have in-depth knowledge of parapets.
 The various types, uses, and construction materials are all important!
+A key consideration in a city like Boston, MA is drainage.
+Because New England gets so much year-round precipitation, installing a flat roof the right way is more important than ever.

 These roofing walls have existed long before modern roof replacement practices, so it is valuable to first understand their historical significance.